 Feb 28 2022

 When it comes to home wine storage, we’re all constantly reminded that the way in which we store our wine impacts its flavour.
 So, instead of wine shelving units and wine rack kits, you might be thinking about home wine cellar ideas.
-Basement wine cellars and other under stairs wine storage in the UK is growing in popularity, leaving many of us wondering whether it’s worth it to build a wine cellar.
+Basement wine cellars and other under-stairs wine storage in the UK are growing in popularity, leaving many of us wondering whether it’s worth it to build a wine cellar.

-Here at Cranville Wine Racks, we’re well equipped to get you started with your very own wine cellar, with anything from 12-bottle timber wine racks to 100-bottle wine racks.
+Here at Cranville Wine Racks, we’re well-equipped to get you started with your very own wine cellar, with anything from 12-bottle timber wine racks to 100-bottle wine racks.
 In between these solutions, we also supply 20-bottle and 72-bottle wine racks, as well as a 24-bottle wine rack and a 30-bottle metal wine rack.
-Whether you’re looking for a wall-mounted or a slot-in solution, we’ve got what you’re looking for.
+Whether you’re looking for a wall-mounted, a slot-in solution, or simply a bespoke wine rack holding from 1 to 1000s of bottles, we’ve got what you’re looking for.

 What's the Purpose of a Wine Cellar?